 The Adjudicator will be encouraging and helpful with advice.
 They will write you a “crit” with some suggestions to help you improve your performance, so be sure to collect it at the registration table after your section is finished.
 If you cannot wait, you can leave a stamped self-addressed envelope or leave your name and address and $1-00 at the registration table and your crit. will be posted to you.

 The piano section gives you a large choice of age groups so that you are performing with other students the same age as yourself.
 You are also welcome to perform in an older age group if you feel you are experienced enough to compete against older performers.

 Your timetable will give you an approximate time as a guide, but it is not possible to give an exact starting time for each section.
-This is due to unknown factors, such as the number of absences, delays, etc. It is always better to arrive well before your section, so you have plenty of time to register and prepare.
-The coordinator will try to keep to the timetable, but you should be aware that sections can be running over time, this is beyond our control.
+This is due to unknown factors, such as the number of absences on the day, delays, etc. It is always better to arrive well before your section, so you have plenty of time to register and prepare.
+The convenor will try to keep to the timetable, but you should be aware that sections can be running over time, this is beyond our control.

 When you enter the venue where the Eisteddfod is being held, you will see a registration table with some helpers sitting at it.
 They will ask you your name and take the photocopy (you have brought with you) of the music you are going to play.
 This is for the Adjudicator.
 You will need also to show the original of the music you are performing, in compliance with Copyright Law (see the Entry page for important information about your copyright obligations).
 You do have the option of giving the original of the music to the adjudicator if you are not using it yourself, but is always wise to have a photocopy with you as well.

 If you have a family member or friend with you, they may buy a ticket to go into the theatre to hear you play.
 The ticket lasts all morning or all afternoon or they can purchase a special all day ticket if you are performing in a number of sections on the day.
 You can stay and listen to other students as long as you like.